Chapter 5:

 He cocked his head.
 “That’s not very optimistic, Doc.”

-Without another word, he swept her up, slinging her over his shoulder like she weighed nothing.
-The coarse weave of his jacket dug into her cheek.
+Without another word, he swept her up, slinging her over his shoulder.
+The coarse weave of his blazer dug into her cheek.

 Her tongue felt too heavy to form words.
 The light around the edges drained away, colors bleeding into black.
 The last thing she heard was Ren’s footsteps fading as darkness claimed her.

-What was left of Yumi scarcely looked human—her skull had caved inward like a broken eggshell, dark red pooling around fragments of white bone and hair matted in blood.
+Midori watched Haruka’s arms shake so violently the bat tumbled from her grip.
+The clatter cut through the ringing haze filling his ears.
+What was left of Shimizuka Yumi scarcely looked human.
+Her skull had caved inward like a broken eggshell, dark red pooling around fragments of white bone and hair matted in blood.

 “Haru…” Kuro’s voice was low, cautious.

 Kuro’s eyes flicked from the body to the bat and back to Haruka.
-He didn’t speak.
 He took a slow step forward, as if approaching something dangerously fragile.
-When he wrapped his arms around her.
-She didn’t move.
+When he wrapped his arms around her, she didn’t move.
 Locked stiff, muscles taut as strings.

 Midori didn’t stop to think.
 He lunged at them both, pressing into a clumsy, trembling embrace.
 “You’re okay.
 You’re both okay.”